Praveen Jordan: 2013

 In 2013 Jordan was paired with Vita Marissa, winning several international tournaments together.
 In the Korea Open they lost in the first round to Muhammad Rijal and Debby Susanto after coming through the qualifying rounds.
 They then defeated third seeds Rijal and Susanto in the second round of the Malaysia Open and Chinese fifth seeds Zhang Nan and Tang Jinhua.
 Jordan and Marissa then lost to Danish pair Joachim Fischer Nielsen and Christinna Pedersen in the semi-finals.
 They also reached the semifinals of the Singapore Open before losing to Tontowi Ahmad and Liliyana Natsir.
 At the BWF Grand Prix Gold and Grand Prix tournament level, they won three titles in New Zealand, Malaysia, and Indonesia.

 2014

-After the end of his successful in the 2013 season, Badminton Association of Indonesia called him up to join the national team, partnering him with Debby Susanto.
+After the end of his successful in the 2013 season, the Badminton Association of Indonesia called him up to join the national team, partnering him with Debby Susanto.
 This was his first time joined the Indonesia national training centre.
 Jordan and Susanto then reached their first finals as a pair in the Malaysia Grand Prix Gold.
 In September, he and his partner stepped on the Asian Games podium, after clinched the bronze medal in the mixed doubles.